getsentry/symbolicator/README.md

-# symbolicator
+# Symbolicator

-> The symbolication service to end them all.
+A symbolication service for native stacktraces and minidumps with symbol server support.

 ## Setup